tripple-v/kcdemo/README.md

 1. Visit the public page: https://app.kcdemo.local/
 2. Go to the protected page: https://app.kcdemo.local/protected/
 3. You will be redirected to Keycloak (realm `KCDEMO`) at https://auth.kcdemo.local:8443.
 Sign in with `demo` / `demo`.
+4. Because this demo user is not email-verified on import, Keycloak will ask you to verify the email address.
+Open MailHog (http://localhost:8025), find the verification email, and click the link to proceed.
-4. You will be redirected back to the protected page.
+5. You will be redirected back to the protected page.

+Tip: You can also test the "Forgot Password" flow on the Keycloak login page; the reset email will appear in MailHog as well.

 ## 5. Architecture and components
 - Keycloak (quay.io/keycloak/keycloak:26.3)